Invesco International Dividend Achievers ETF (NASDAQ:PID) Hits New 52-Week High – Should You Buy?

-Shares of Invesco International Dividend Achievers ETF (NASDAQ:PID – Get Free Report) hit a new 52-week high during mid-day trading on Thursday .
-The stock traded as high as $22.76 and last traded at $22.74, with a volume of 18215 shares traded.
-The stock had previously closed at $22.51.
+Shares of Invesco International Dividend Achievers ETF (NASDAQ:PID – Get Free Report) reached a new 52-week high during trading on Wednesday .
+The stock traded as high as $23.09 and last traded at $23.06, with a volume of 135625 shares.
+The stock had previously closed at $22.89.

 Invesco International Dividend Achievers ETF Trading Up 0.7%